 While most healthy adults recover and develop antibodies to the hepatitis B virus, long term infection can lead to serious and debilitating liver damage including cirrhosis, cancer and even death.

-Why should I be concerned about Hepatitis B?
+Why should I be concerned about Hepatitis B and C?

 Approximately 1 in 12 Asian Americans and Pacific Islanders (APIs) are living with chronic Hepatitis B, but most do not know it.
 Hepatitis B-related liver cancer incidence is highest among APIs.
 It is a leading cause of cancer deaths in this population.
 The death rate from Hepatitis B among APIs is 7 times greater than rates among whites.

-How do I find out if I or a loved one has Hepatitis B?
+How do I find out if I or a loved one has Hepatitis B or C?

 A person can have the virus and not have any visible symptoms, or have symptoms so mild they are often overlooked.
-The only sure way to know if you have Hepatitis B is to have a blood test that specifically checks for the virus.
-Because even many doctors only see the virus as being a problem in other countries are unaware of the serious threat posed by Hepatitis B you may have to insist on specific screening for it.
+The only sure way to know if you have Hepatitis B or C is to have a blood test that specifically checks for the virus.
+Because many doctors do not see the virus as being a problem in other countries, and are unaware of the serious threat posed by Hepatitis B and C, you may have to insist on specific screening for it.

-If I have Hepatitis B, what can/should I do?
+If I have Hepatitis B or C, what can/should I do?

 If, after careful screening it is determined that you are indeed infected, see your doctor promptly.
 He or she would be the best source of advice and treatment.